Frequently Asked Questions

 Does Thrift Town consign merchandise?

-In short, no- but for a good reason.
-Thrift Town purchases all of its top-quality gently-used merchandise exclusively from our local nonprofit partners.
-Thrift Town does NOT purchase merchandise from individuals outside of our contracts with our charity partners, nor do we offer any type of consignment arrangements.
-If you would like to generously donate your usable clothing and household items to one of our nonprofit partners, please see the charity section of our website for more information on the Household Recycling Programs offered by our local nonprofit partners.
+No. Thrift Town purchases its top-quality gently-used merchandise from local schools and nonprofit s organizations through its partnership with ReUseIt.
+Thrift Town does NOT purchase merchandise from individuals outside of their contracts with ReUseIt, nor does Thrift Town offer any type of consignment arrangements.
+If you would like to generously donate your usable clothing and household items to one of the local schools or nonprofit organizations that works with ReUseIt, please see the DONATE section of the website for more information on the Clothing & Household Recycling Programs that help make a difference in our local communities.
 Thank you for your support.

 How does Thrift Town get its merchandise?

-Thrift Town/NSC is a for-profit business that buys ALL of its merchandise from several nonprofit organizations.
-The money they raise from selling us “recycled goods” enables them to provide much needed programs and services to people in need.
-Since 1972 Thrift Town/NSC has generated over $80 million dollars in total profits for nonprofit organizations.
-We at NSC/Thrift Town are proud to be part of such a meaningful and worthwhile fundraising effort.
-Thank you for your interest and support!
+Thrift Town is a for-profit business that buys merchandise from ReUseIt who works directly with several local schools and nonprofit organizations.
+The money raised from selling the recycled goods to Thrift Town through ReUseIt enables local schools and nonprofit organizations to generate important funding for programs and services available within our local communities.
+Since 1972 Thrift Town/NSC has helped generate over $250 million dollars for local schools and nonprofit organizations.
+Thrift Town is proud to be part of such a meaningful and worthwhile fundraising effort.

 What does Thrift Town do with the stuff it can’t sell?

-Because of Thrift Town’s commitment to responsible recycling, any merchandise not suitable for sale at Thrift Town is sold to outside companies who either use the material to manufacture other products and/or distribute the clothing to third world countries.
+Thrift Town is fully commitment to responsible recycling, so any merchandise not suitable for sale at Thrift Town is sold to third party vendors who either use the material to manufacture other products and/or distribute the clothing to third world countries.
 Although it takes more work, this extra step in recycling is much better than adding more stuff to our landfills.

 Has everything for sale in Thrift Town been donated to the store?

 No. Nothing is ever donated to Thrift Town.
-Every Thrift Town store BUYS all of its merchandise from a local charity (nonprofit organization).
+Thrift Town PURCHASES its merchandise through its partnership with ReUseIt.

 Yes.
-Thrift Town is always aware of the current open market rates, and takes great pride in continuously paying top dollar (above fair market value) to its charity partners for the merchandise.
+Thrift Town is always aware of the current open market rates for usable clothing and household items, and takes great pride in continuously paying top dollar (above fair market value) to ReUseIt for the merchandise.
+ReUseIt, through its Service Agreements, always guarantees a majority of the net proceeds to the locals schools and nonprofit organizations.

-When people donate to the charity, are they informed that their donation is going to be sold to a “for-profit” thrift store?
+When people donate to the school or charity, are they informed that their donations are going to be sold for fundraising purposes?

 Yes.
-Per contractual agreements, donors are informed that their donation will be sold to Thrift Town in order to generate vital funds for the charity.
-In addition, this information is disclosed on the donation program materials, including the tax receipts, given directly to all donors.
+Per contractual agreements, donors are informed via the tax receipts and other marketing materials that their donations will be sold by ReUseIt in order to generate vital funds for the school or nonprofit.

-How much money does the charity actually make?
+How much money do the schools and nonprofit organizations actually make?

-Due to standard retail business cycles, revenue to Thrift Town’s charity partners varies by month per individual market.
-Since 1972, the business partnerships combined have generated over 80 million dollars in net income for Thrift Town’s charity partners.
+Due to standard retail business cycles, income to the schools and nonprofit organizations varies by month per individual market.
+Since 1972, the business partnerships combined have generated over $250 million dollars for local schools and nonprofit organizations.

-Do the charities depend on the money being raised through their partnership with Thrift Town?
+Do the schools and nonprofit organizations depend on the money being raised through clothing and household recycling program?

 Does Thrift Town get a tax break for buying all of its merchandise from charity?

-No. Thrift Town operates like any other for-profit retailer, and pays ALL local, state and federal taxes.
+No. Thrift Town operates like any other for-profit retailer, and not only pays ALL local, state and federal taxes, but also pays labor, rent, cost of goods, insurances and other standard business expenses.